Run detail

 This section groups repeated splits, quiet-rest replay, and chronological replay for the same run.

-Auxiliary quiet-REST benchmark
+Auxiliary quiet-rest benchmark

 Target: 2-M16_20260315_145838_01